 See, whether you like it or not, you can’t get around the painful part of feeling your emotions.
 So the sooner you do this, and face up to them, without seeing them as ‘bad’, the faster you can become emotionally stable again.

 It’s important to not to be too closed-minded or black and white when it comes to dealing with different situations.
-When something happens, the initial shock gives us tunnel vision.
+See, when something uncomfortable happens, the initial shock gives us tunnel vision…

 By shifting your perspective and becoming more open-minded to the positives of a negative outcome, you’re naturally more emotionally stable, because you don’t see things with as much pain or intensity.